East Asia Super League

-From 2017 to 2019, four pre-season tournaments (the Super 8 and the Terrific 12) were organized by EASL, featuring clubs from selected professional basketball leagues in the region.
+From 2017 to 2019, four pre-season tournaments (the Super 8 and the Terrific 12) were organized by the EASL, featuring clubs from selected professional basketball leagues in the region.

-With official backing from FIBA Asia, EASL has made a transition towards a full-fledged league.
-The first such season commenced in 2023 and feature eight teams.
-This was expanded to ten teams for the 2024–25 season, and expanded to twelve teams for the 2025–26 season.
+With official backing from FIBA Asia, the EASL has made a transition towards a full-fledged league.
+The first such season commenced in 2023 and featured eight teams.
+This was expanded to ten teams for the 2024–25 season, and to twelve teams for the 2025–26 season.

+Since the 2025–26 season, the EASL serves as a pathway towards qualification for Basketball Champions League Asia, FIBA's continental club competition in Asia.

 History

 The East Asia Super League was co-founded by Matt Beyer and Henry Kerins as the Asia League as a response to what the founders deem as a lack of high-level international tournaments featuring basketball clubs in the region also taking into account the population in the region, about 2 billion, which could be a potential market for a regional inter-club tournament.
 The Asia League was envisioned to be East Asian counterpart of the NBA's Las Vegas Summer League where professional teams from Asia could compete against each other with minimal conflict with their mother league's schedules.

 Their stated mission is to be able to organized basketball tournaments featuring club sides from top Asian leagues with the organizers naming the CBA (China), B.League (Japan), KBL (South Korea), PBA (Philippines), SBL (Taiwan), and the ABL (Southeast Asia, China, and Taiwan).